Attending an Unemployment Insurance Hearing

 Serving the Subpoena

 If your request for a subpoena is granted, you are responsible for properly serving the subpoena before the hearing.
 You must also pay the witness(es) for appearing and cover mileage expenses of the witness(es) you subpoenaed.
-The judge will decide if you can be paid back for witness fees and mileage expenses.
+The appeal tribunal will decide if you can be paid back for witness fees and mileage expenses.
 If you want to be repaid, you must request it.

 EXHIBITS